Imagining America: Artists and Scholars in Public Life

 - Model democratic publicly engaged scholarship and creative practice at IA’s host campus and among its member institutions

-- Promote forms of professional development, including tenure and promotion policies, that support and encourage publicly engaged scholarship, with attention to humanities, arts, and design
+- Promote forms of professional and leadership development that support publicly engaged scholarship, with attention to humanities, arts, and design

 - Support, mentor, and learn from democratic, publicly engaged graduate and undergraduate student scholarship

 It is IA’s practice to review this document every other year as the landscape of higher education shifts in response to our work, and as we adjust our goals to changing needs within higher education.
-(To see the 2011 version, click here.)
+(Click to see previous versions from 2011 and 2012.)

 Publicly Engaged Scholarship is defined by partnerships of university knowledge and resources with those of the public and private sectors to enrich scholarship, research, creative activity, and public knowledge; enhance curriculum, teaching and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address and help solve critical social problems; and contribute to the public good.